Authenticating to the server

 On the ckms

 command line interface, the token is configured in the client configuration.
-Please refer to the CLI documentation for more details.
+Please

 Configuring the KMS server for JWT authentication¶